 Strategic Objective: A network of towns, villages and rural localities connected by well- maintained public and private infrastructure, which supports the social and economic development of the City.

-Service Statements Key Performance Indicators Target Progress at 30 June 2009 To provide and maintain a high quality sewage treatment 1.1 Sewage Treatment Plants and major pump stations alarms responded.
-Respond to alarms within 1 hour.
-On target service to the community.
+Service Statements Key Performance Indicators Target Progress at 30 June 2009 To provide and maintain a high quality sewage treatment 1.1 Sewage Treatment Plants and major pump stations alarms responded. vage Treatment Plants and major np stations alarms responded.Respond to alarms within 1 hour.On targetor pump stations alarms ponded.Respond to alarms within 4 hours.On target On target service to the community.
 1.2 Minor pump stations alarms responded.
 Respond to alarms within 4 hours.
-On target 1.3 · Respond to notification within 2 hours.
-On target 1.4 No breaches to EPA license conditions.
+On target 1.3 • On target 1.4 No breaches to EPA license conditions.
 No breaches to licences To provide and maintain a high quality trade waste service to the community.
 2.1 Monitor trade waste.
 Keep database updated.
 Trade waste database up-to-date